Ethical and Legal Issues

 The University of Liverpool expects all researchers to handle their data responsibly and in accordance with ethical and legal considerations.
-This is so you can minimise harm to participants, protect commercial interests, and comply with legal requirements.
+This is so you can minimise harm to participants, adhere to Copyright, and comply with other legal requirements.

 Ethical approval